iris-lh/gweb/README.md

 # gweb
-Gweb opens the current repository on github.com in your browser.
+Gweb opens the current repository on Github or Bitbucket in your default browser.